YannickGalow/Zentra-iOS/README.md

 4. Changes apply immediately with visual feedback

 **Importing Custom Themes**:
-1. Prepare a theme JSON file (see developer section for format)
+1. Prepare a `.gtheme` file (see developer section for format)
 2. Go to **Settings** → **Design** → **Upload theme**
-3. Select your JSON file
+3. Select your `.gtheme` file
+4. If the theme is password-protected, enter the password when prompted
-4. The theme will be imported and activated
+5. The theme will be imported and activated automatically

 **Managing Themes**:
 - Delete custom themes by tapping the trash icon